Posts tagged: PROGRAMMING

 OSCON 2007, Day 5 (belated)

-OSCON ends with a half-day that goes by all too quickly.
-Below are some notes from those final few hours.
-Keynotes Nat Torkington During the Keynote segment Nat Torkington cracked everyone up with an omnidirectional roast he called Open Source Therapy.
+During the Keynote segment Nat Torkington cracked everyone up with an omnidirectional roast he called Open Source Therapy.
 He described imaginary family therapy scenarios in which Mom and Pop are working out their problems with their various open-source-project kids.
-The only one I wrote down was about Python: “Mom and Pop wish Python would get drunk, get laid, and lighten the fuck up!
+The only one I wrote down was about Python: “Mom and Pop wish Python would get drunk, get laid, and lighten the fuck up!”

 OSCON 2007, Day 4

-Keynote speakers Ben Fry talked about Processing (I missed this part, but fellow attendees who hadn’t heard of the language before we very excited and impressed.)
-Bill Hilf from Microsoft notes that they’re moving to some OSI-approved licenses.
 Rickard Falkvinge from Sweden’s Pirate Party spoke about their attempt to reform intellectual property law.
 In their first election, they got only 0.63% of the vote, buy this placed them in the top 10 parties in their first election – a record for a first-year political party.
+I don’t think that intellectual property regulation is a broad enough base for a political party, but the fact that they’re getting so much interest is very telling.
+After Falkvinge noted that political contributions are not regulated in his country, one audience member ran up and handed him cash!

 OSCON 2007, Day 3

-Today’s notes will be a bit more free-form.
-Now that the tutorial days are over and the main conference has begun, there are more sessions – and less time to write!
-Keynotes Tim O’Reilly raised the question of openness beyond source code.
+Tim O’Reilly raised the question of openness beyond source code.
 This felt a bit amorphous, but he did have a good point that when software is a service, availability of source code is not the whole story – if Google gave you their source, you couldn’t do anything with it.
+I can’t decide whether this is a real insight or a “duh”.